collapsed-stacks/startups/questions/12389/getproductname-com-vs-productname-org.md

 - tagged: `domain-name`
 - score: 0

-<p>I want to launch a new product and I have bought two domain names knowing that "ProductName.com" is taken but not used.</p>
+I want to launch a new product and I have bought two domain names knowing that "ProductName.com" is taken but not used.

-<p>I have registered the following:
+I have registered the following:
 GetProductName.com
-ProductName.org</p>
+ProductName.org

-<p>The product is a SaaS app for businesses.
-So basically a for profit product.</p>
+The product is a SaaS app for businesses.
+So basically a for profit product.

-<p>My question is, which domain name would be better to go with?
-GetProductName.com or ProductName.org?</p>
+My question is, which domain name would be better to go with?
+GetProductName.com or ProductName.org?

-<p>Thanks</p>
+Thanks

 ## Answer 12390